 Delaware Valley University is a participant of the William D. Ford Federal Direct Loan Program.
 The Federal Direct Loan is a loan in the student’s name that is borrowed directly through the Department of Education.
 The Federal Direct Loan is offered as a part of the financial aid package, and can be either Subsidized or Unsubsidized.
 The Subsidized Direct Loan does not accrue interest as long as the student is enrolled at least half time.
 The Unsubsidized Direct Loan will accrue interest while the student is enrolled, unless the student pays this interest.
 Please visit www.direct.ed.gov for Federal Direct Loan Information, including the Federal Direct Subsidized and Unsubsidized Loans.

 Application Process for Federal Direct Subsidized and Unsubsidized Loans

 - After completing your Entrance Interview, you will be directed to complete the electronic Master Promissory Note (MPN) on the same website.
 The Federal Direct Subsidized and Unsubsidized Loans MPN is a legal document which you sign as a promise to pay back the money you have borrowed.
 You will only have to complete this form once.
 It will be valid for your entire school career, up to ten years.
 When you sign and date your Federal Direct Subsidized and Unsubsidized Loan Master Promissory Note, be sure to use your legal name and date of signing.

-- The Financial Aid Office will receive notification when the Entrance Interview and Master Promissory Note have been completed.
+- The Office of Financial Aid will receive notification when the Entrance Interview and Master Promissory Note have been completed.
 Both processes must be completed for the Federal Direct Subsidized and Unsubsidized Loans to be certified and disbursed.
 The Department of Education will disburse your funds directly to Delaware Valley University after the first day of class.